eppdyl/cathode-database/jpl/notes_on_jpl_cathodes_dimensions.md

 Goebel and Katz have some dimensions written down on various plots.
 There are obviously more references to the NSTAR than the NEXIS, as the latter is more recent with respect to the publication date.

-- References to NSTAR:
+* References to NSTAR:
-..p.258: Fig 6.6: 0.38 cm-insert diameter for the NSTAR
+    * p.258: Fig 6.6: 0.38 cm-insert diameter for the NSTAR
-..Fig 6.48: 0.38 cm-insert diameter for the NSTAR
+    * Fig 6.48: 0.38 cm-insert diameter for the NSTAR
-.. p.249: 0.38 cm-insert diameter for the NSTAR (so the 2004 paper from JPC is for the NSTAR).
+    * p.249: 0.38 cm-insert diameter for the NSTAR (so the 2004 paper from JPC is for the NSTAR).
-.. p.274: 0.38 cm-insert diameter, orifice length is 0.75 mm for the NSTAR neutralizer
+    * p.274: 0.38 cm-insert diameter, orifice length is 0.75 mm for the NSTAR neutralizer

-- References to NEXIS
+* References to NEXIS
-.. p.246: NEXIS orifice diameter is 2.5 mm ; Goebel JAP 2005 paper suggests 2 to 3 mm, and shows results for 2 and 2.75 mm
+    * p.246: NEXIS orifice diameter is 2.5 mm ; Goebel JAP 2005 paper suggests 2 to 3 mm, and shows results for 2 and 2.75 mm
-.. p.258: Fig 6.6: 1.27 cm-insert diameter for the NEXIS
+    * p.258: Fig 6.6: 1.27 cm-insert diameter for the NEXIS
-.. p.271: NEXIS orifice diameter is 2.5 mm
+    * p.271: NEXIS orifice diameter is 2.5 mm

 #### Katz et al. (2003)
 - I. Katz, J. R. Anderson, J. E. Polk, and J. R. Brophy, “One-Dimensional Hollow Cathode Model,” J. Propuls.
 Power, vol. 19, no. 4, pp. 595–600, 2003.